Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 All KX 13 discounts and coupon codes are supported.

 #### Currencies
 By default shopping is calculated in main site's currency.
-Cart's currency can be changes via `api/store/cart/set-currency`.
+Cart's currency can be changed via `api/store/cart/set-currency`.
 All enabled currencies can be retrieved from `api/store/site/currencies`.

 #### Current known limitations
-Not all cart's data can be changed, f.e. custom data (properties like ShoppingCartCustomData) cannot be currenly changed via API.
+Not all cart's data can be changed, e.g. custom data (properties like ShoppingCartCustomData) cannot be currenly changed via API.

 ### Orders